 Optical Character Recognition (OCR) is gradually becoming an essential element in any operating system environment.
-Streamlined through the age that it has lived, OCR has become a mainstream feature that many of us put to use through our day to day activities.
+Streamlined through the age that it has lived, OCR has become a mainstream feature that many of us put to use through our day-to-day activities.
 For Windows 10 as well, we have a lot of software available which does the swift conversion from image to text.
 Today we are going to review Capture2Text which is a freebie that you can use to quickly OCR a portion of the screen using the keyboard shortcuts.

 Capture2Text – Copy text from image

 Capture2Text is a free software for Windows that lets you extract and copy text from images and save it to the Clipboard.
-It makes it ultra easy to OCR a portion of the screen and automatically copy the text in an image to the clipboard.
+It makes it ultra-easy to OCR a portion of the screen and automatically copies the text in an image to the clipboard.
 To capture the desired portion, you can hit the default keyboard shortcut (WinKey + Q) and select the portion.
 Apart from recognition and conversion to text, it also supports translation to other languages, with help of Google Translate.
 It supports almost 100 languages and can recognize any text written in these languages.
 However, by default it comes packed with the following languages: English, French, German, Japanese, Korean, Russian, and Spanish.

 How to use Capture2Text